slampalo/misc/cheatsheet.md

 > - `>` = Write content to the file (overwrite if the file has content);
 > - `>>` = Append content to the end of the file

-`chmod MODE FILE_NAME` = Change the permission of files or directory
+`chmod MODE FILE` = Change the permission of files or directory

 > Mode can be symbolic or absolute, and absolute mode would be used for the demonstration.
 Know more about mode, see article on chmod under header "3." in References.
 > Absolute mode consists of 3 integers and each position represents the permission for User, Group, Others respectively.